Let the fun begin: Community offers multiple summer camp options - The Vicksburg Post

 Let the fun begin: Community offers multiple summer camp options

-The end of the school year is fast approaching and what could be more fun than participating in summer camp.
+The end of the school year is fast approaching, and what could be more fun than participating in summer camp?

 Last year, many of the annual events that kids enjoy participating in were canceled due to COVID.
 But with cases declining, let the fun begin.